NEW YORK, Feb. 9, 2012

-Unfortunately, the more aggressive forms of prostate cancer are nearly indistinguishable from their more benign counterparts, prompting many men to opt for aggressive treatments such as robotic prostate surgery
+Unfortunately, the more aggressive forms of prostate cancer are nearly indistinguishable from their more benign counterparts, prompting many men to opt for aggressive treatments such as robotic prostate surgery.
+With better staging capabilities, doctors could offer patients a clearer understanding of their specific disease and recommend a more customized prostate cancer treatment course.

 Researchers at Vanderbilt University Medical Center found that men with smaller prostates were more likely to have a more aggressive form of prostate cancer.
 Each of the 1,200 men in the study were initially diagnosed with low-risk prostate cancer based on a low PSA level and Gleason score.
 Their prostates were analyzed following prostatectomy surgery and in 31 percent of the cases Gleason score was upgraded.